AnkurC27/GrizzlyClone/README.md

 Rentalrates.py this is the script that has ran through and taken the rental screenshots.
 This has a wait time of 10 seconds and stores the screenshots in a folder in the range its item number.
 For example, screenshots of '1182' will be stored in the '1100s' folder.
 The filename for each screenshot is based on the description and item number, it also includes the vendor from where the screenshot was taken.
-This also adds a watermark that can be customized.
-The watermark displays the time/date of screenshot and the item description.
+Rentalrates.py adds a watermark on each screenshot that can be customized.
+The watermark displays the time and date of when the screenshot was taken.

 Salespdf.py is the script that pastes the sales screenshots to a pdf.
 There will be pdf files for each of the categories of sales items.
 The pdf will be stored in that folder along with the screenshots.